deyanyosifov/repDilPCR/README.md

 *Significance bars on my plots overlap and p-values are unreadable.
 What can I do?*

 If there are a lot of experimental groups and a lot of the comparisons are significantly different, repDilPCR's algorithm may fail to prevent overlapping of significance bars.
 You can influence the algorithm by changing the spacing factor under `Distance between significance bars on plots` in the Shiny app (the equivalent variable in the R script is called `sign.repr`).
 Increasing it will increase the distance between significance bars.
-Conversely, if the distances between significance bars are too big and they are wasting space on plots, you can try decreasing the spacing factor.
+Conversely, if the distances between significance bars are too large and they are wasting space on plots, you can try decreasing the spacing factor.

 *Where does the name repDilPCR come from?*